 The Plan Administrator is responsible for the day-to-day administration and operation of the Plan.
 For example, the Plan Administrator maintains the Plan records, including your account information, provides you with the forms you need to complete for Plan participation, and directs the payment of your account at the appropriate time.
-The Plan Administrator will also allow you to review the formal Plan document and certain other materials related to the Plan.
 If you have any questions about the Plan or your participation, you should contact the Plan Administrator.
 The Plan Administrator may designate other parties to perform some duties of the Plan Administrator, and some duties are the responsibility of the investment provider(s) to the Plan.